dritoshi/orenogb2/README.md

-Orenogb
+orenogb2
 ====

-Ore no Genome Browser
+Ore no Genome Browser 2

 ## Description
 - wrapper of ggbio